-If you find yourself going out of way to keep your accounts secure and care about your website support, you are on the right page, reading information you need.
+If you find yourself going out of the way to keep your accounts secure and care about your website support, you are on the right page, reading the information you need.
 Everyone who has their own accounts on Facebook, Gmail, Twitter, LinkedIn or any other social network, is concerned about protection against social media threats.
-Here in this article we’re going to suggest some effective tips to help you reduce the risk of hacker attacks.
+Here in this article, we’re going to suggest some effective tips to help you reduce the risk of hacker attacks.

 1. Install A Detection System

 One of the ways to secure your accounts is to install kind of a system, which takes care of your sensitive personal data.
 A good example of such a system might be LogDog.
 It’s a mobile Intrusion Detection System for Android, which gives you an immediate alert of any suspicious activity on your accounts.
 This app easily checks any suspicious activity, then sends you a message about an unauthorized access attempt.
 Following this tip you can lock your social accounts, stop hackers from impairing your pages and remove nasty, irrelevant or abusive content.